SwellPF/bucs_roster_cli_gem/README.md

 # This project was authored by Paul Fell-Cinoman in April 2019.

-# BucsRosterCliGem
+# Bucs Roster CLI Gem

-This Ruby Gem provides a CLI to view details of the team roster of the Tampa Bay Buccaneers NFL football team.
+This Ruby Gem provides a CLI to view details of the team roster of the Tampa Bay Buccaneers NFL football team through information on the team's website.

 ## Installation